hashicorp/terraform-aws-terraform-enterprise/examples/existing-network/README.md

  6. Authenticate against the AWS provider.
 See [instructions](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).
  7. Initialize terraform and apply the module configurations using the commands below:

     NOTE: `terraform plan` will print out the execution plan which describes the actions Terraform will take in order to build your infrastructure to match the module configuration.
-If anything in the plan seems incorrect or dangerous, it is safe to abort here and not proceed to `terraform apply`
+If anything in the plan seems incorrect or dangerous, it is safe to abort here and not proceed to `terraform apply`.

     ```
     terraform init